pingcap/blog/batch-processing-massive-data-much-quicker-with-tispark.md

 When TiSpark receives a task and processes the data, it locks the tables before writing the data.
 This prevents TiSpark from rolling back its transaction due to conflicts with other transactions.
 We don't want to see any rollbacks like this because TiSpark is usually processing hundreds of millions of rows of data, which is time-consuming.

-This table locking behavior only applies to TiDB v3.0.14 and above.
-In version 4.0.x, TiDB changed the transaction protocol, and now supports large transactions up to 10 GB.
+This table locking behavior only applies to TiDB **v3.0.14 and above**.
+In version 4.0.x, TiDB changed the transaction protocol, and now supports large transactions up to **10 GB**.
 If TiSpark is compatible with the protocol modification, there is no need to lock the tables.

 Next, TiSpark categorizes, counts, samples, and calculates the data to be written, and evaluates how many new Regions need to be generated in this batch write.
 It then passes the information to TiDB.
 TiDB then interacts with other components and splits into the correct amount of Regions in advance.